 There is accommodation in both the old and new cities.
 In the new city, Abrahams and (my personal pick), Post boast spacious rooms and modern facilities but the digs in the old city are far more atmospheric (check out Citadel) and offer the chance to sleep on the roof which is not to be missed; if you are lucky you even can watch rockets explode in the sky although it does get cold so bring a thick blanket.

-If you want the experience of living like a local then there are a number of offerings, along with quite a few family run BnB’s, up on Air B N B and you can save $35 of you first booking by signing up through this link right here!
+If you want the experience of living like a local then there are a number of offerings, along with quite a few family-run BnB’s, upon Air B N B and you can save $35 of your first booking by signing up through this link right here!

 Whilst not the 24/7 party behemoth of Tel Aviv, Jerusalem is still a great place for a night on the tiles and the bars are lively until at least midnight on most nights.
-Head to the Mahane Yehuda (The Shuk) which after dark is packed with micro bars.
-The clientele are largely very sociable.
+Head to the Mahane Yehuda (The Shuk) which after dark is packed with microbars.
+The clientele is largely very sociable.

 Haifa is built into the elevation of Mount Carmel and traces its origins back 3000 years.
 It was a one time refuge of the prophet Elijah (the only dude in history to escape death) and is now home to the lush Baha i Gardens which is a focal point for the obscure Iranian Baha i faith.